Urwa9550/DevsNetwrokingApp-NodeJs/readme.md

 ## ~~~~~~~~~~~~~~~~~~MongoDB Atlas~~~~~~~~~~~~~~~~~~
+# got some tls/ssl error, use below steps to resolve it
 # login to MongoDB Atlas -> Go to Network Access -> Edit -> connect Ip Anywhere

 ## ~~~~~~~~~~~~~~~~~~Mongoose ~~~~~~~~~~~~~~~~~~